crate/cratedb-toolkit/doc/io/database/dynamodb/loader.md

 ## About
-Load data from DynamoDB into CrateDB using a one-stop command `ctk load table dynamodb://...`, in order to facilitate convenient data transfers to be used within data pipelines or ad hoc operations.
+Load data from DynamoDB into CrateDB using a one-stop command `ctk load dynamodb://...` to facilitate convenient data transfers to be used within data pipelines or ad hoc operations.

 It is the brother to the corresponding cdc-relay implementation,